abhinit75/abhinit75/README.md

 👯 I’m looking to collaborate with other content creators

-⚡ Fun fact: I have started a succesfull software training and consultancy business - intellee.ca/ brainzaa.com.
+⚡ Fun fact: I have started a successfull software training and consultancy business - intellee.ca.
 I also invest in the stock market and real estate on the side.

 How to Reach Me
 📬 Email: reachout@abhinitpatil.com